 There are really very few short cuts on this walk.
 Certainly on the moors stick to the obvious tracks.
 However at Scarth Nick it is possible to avoid most of the final climb by following the road to Cod Beck Reservoir.

-It is fortunate the moors have such good tracks that criss cross them, even if they are for grouse shooting.
+It is fortunate the high moorland has such good tracks that criss cross them, even if they are for grouse shooting.
 They offer quick walking.
-On this walk look for the track just over half a mile east of the point where the footpath meets the moorland road.
+To access the moors look for the track just over half a mile east of the point where the footpath meets the moorland road.